 A Guide to Performance Testing and Optimization With Python and Django

 Donald Knuth said that “premature optimization is the root of all evil.”
 But there comes a time, usually in mature projects with high loads, when the need to optimize presents itself.
-In this article, Toptal Freelance Software Engineer Iulian Gulea talks about five common methods to optimize a web project’s code using principles that can be used in Django as well as other frameworks and languages.
+In this article, Toptal Freelance Software Engineer Iulian Gulea talks about five common methods to optimize a web project’s code using principles that can be used in Django, as well as in other frameworks and languages.
 Using these principles, he demonstrates how to reduce the response time of a query from 77 to 3.7 seconds.

 Donald Knuth said that “premature optimization is the root of all evil.”
 But there comes a time, usually in mature projects with high loads, when the need to optimize presents itself.
-In this article, Toptal Freelance Software Engineer Iulian Gulea talks about five common methods to optimize a web project’s code using principles that can be used in Django as well as other frameworks and languages.
+In this article, Toptal Freelance Software Engineer Iulian Gulea talks about five common methods to optimize a web project’s code using principles that can be used in Django, as well as in other frameworks and languages.
 Using these principles, he demonstrates how to reduce the response time of a query from 77 to 3.7 seconds.

 Donald Knuth said that “premature optimization is the root of all evil.”
 But there comes a time, usually in mature projects with high loads, when there is an inevitable need to optimize.
 In this article, I would like to talk about five common methods to optimize your web project’s code.
 I will use Django, but the principles should be similar for other frameworks and languages.
 In this article, I will use these methods to reduce the response time of a query from 77 to 3.7 seconds.